akveo/react-native-ui-kitten/CONTRIBUTING.md

 ```
 npm start
 ```
-* Now you will be prompted by CLI to select device you'd like to run.
+* Now you will be prompted by CLI to select the device you'd like to run.
 Just follow the CLI instructions.
 Normally you should hit `a` or `i` button to make Android or iOS device running.

 ## <a name="debug"></a> Debugging your changes

-If you done with running playground on Android emulator or iOS simulator, you can observe all the changes you do inside [framework](src/framework) on device you have started.
+If you're done with running playground on Android emulator or iOS simulator, you can observe all the changes you do inside [framework](src/framework) on the device you have started.
 That's where hot/live reload takes place.

 ## <a name="commit"></a> Commit Message Guidelines